rixx/cutebit-content/content/pages/cv.md

 ## Education

  * B.Sc. in Applied Computer Science at DHBW Stuttgart in September 2015.
-Final grade: 1.6 (equivalent to GPA 3.3)
+Approximate final grade: 1.6 (equivalent to GPA 3.3)
  * A levels (Abitur) in Berlin, Germany, in 2012.
 Final grade 1.2 (equivalent to GPA 3.8)

 ## Work Experience